Image

 Funding

-ITE providers should note that student teachers awarded a 2026 SOTP funded place are not eligible to be a recipient of a TeachNZ Scholarship.
+ITE providers should note that student teachers awarded a 2026 SOTP funded place are not eligible to also be a recipient of a TeachNZ Scholarship.

-Applications for 2026
+Applications

 The 2026 SOTP has a two-step application process.